 Why have I hesitated to share this Pure Vegetable Soup?
-Well, for a start, it’s just vegetable soup, right?
+It’s pure and simple fresh vegetable genius; chunky, healthy and low in calories.

 Moreover, this isn’t a recipe I’ve developed myself.
 Apart from a few different vegetables, there’s no need to change anything from Raymond Blanc’s original recipe in my favourite cookbook, “Mange“.
 When I first received a signed copy of it as an Engagement present in 1996, I was terrified: the French gourmet recipes for guests all looked complicated.
 Surely it was too difficult for me to try.
 However, years later, I realised with a little, insy-winsy bit of confidence, they were much easier than they looked.

 Chunky Pure Vegetable Soup